 Unconditional promises to give are recognized as revenues in the period the promise is made and as assets or expenses depending on the form of the benefits received.
-For the years ended June 30, 2022 and 2021, management has recorded an allowance for promises to give of \$0.
+For the years ended June 30, 2023 and 2022, management considers all promises to give as collectible.